 - Home health care

-This is the type of insurance that is used whenever someone seeks Medicare coverage for rehabilitation in a residential facility.
+It is the type of insurance used whenever someone seeks coverage for rehabilitation in an inpatient facility.

-Medicare Part B is medical insurance covering everything that is outside the scope of hospital care.
-It covers:
+Part B is medical insurance covering everything outside the scope of hospital care.

 - Services from doctors and other healthcare providers